rmeister/yawl/README.md

 ### Software

 Basically an Arduino sketch, that serves a single page app.
-Sketch and app communicate via Websockets.
+Sketch and app communicate via WebSocket.

 Dependencies: